International Combat Martial Arts

 Later Soke

-began training in Iron Shirt Qi-Gung.
-A mystical style that leaves the body
+hurting people he began training in Iron Shirt Qi-Gung.
+A mystical style that

 In 1976 Soke